How to stay sober during the party season

 Here, we highlight ten ways to help you make the most of the Christmas season while staying on the straight and narrow…

-- Find a meeting in your area - many groups have special meetings during Christmas to share their experience, strength and hope.
-Check the local papers or online for a meeting in your area.
+- Find a meeting in your area - many groups have special meetings during Christmas for people to share their experiences, strength and hope.
+Check the local papers or online for a meeting in your area

-- Have a list of five people you can call - make a list and check it twice.
-Enter the list of five people you trust into your phone, or write it down and carry it with you at all times.
+- Have a list of 5 people you can call - make a list and check it twice.
+Enter the list of 5 people you trust into your phone, or write it down and carry it with you at all times

-- When it comes to social events chose carefully - it’s tempting to say yes to every invitation you get from friends and family, but be mindful that some events may prove particularly challenging.
-If you’re nervous about attending a particular event, speak to the host about your concerns beforehand.
+- When it comes to social events, choose carefully - it’s tempting to say yes to every invitation you get from friends and family, but be mindful that some events may prove particularly challenging.
+If you’re nervous about attending a particular event, speak to the host about your concerns beforehand

 Here are some key numbers to keep close to you...